mdlincoln/mdlincoln.github.io/_posts/2016-04-07-exploring-depictions-of-amsterdam-with-palladio.md

 The settings box shows us each of the elements of the gallery that we can modify, with a menu to assign fields from our data.
 Let's set it up like so:

 - **Title**: `title`
-- **Subtitile**: `primary_maker`
+- **Subtitle**: `primary_maker`
 - **Text**: `object_type`
 - **Link**: `object_url`
 - **Image URL**: `thumb_url`
 - **Sort by**: `start_date`

-Once we've dont that, we can start "faceting", or filtering the data based on different variables.
+Once we've don't that, we can start "faceting", or filtering the data based on different variables.
 Click on the "Facet" button on the lower left corner, and in the lower right corner, use the "Dimensions" menu to select which variable we want to facet by.
 Try `object_type` first.
 Palladio will count up how many of each object type are in this dataset, and we can click on a single type to filter the gallery to just display those.
-Click on the red trash basket icon on the loewr right to dismiss the facet filter.
+Click on the red trash basket icon on the lower right to dismiss the facet filter.

 We can also use the "Timeline" filter to visualize and filter based on date.
 Palladio should already have recognized the `date` column and created a timeline for us.
 You can drag and select a particular range if you like, and then drag that range around to see which different objects show up in our view.

 ## Add geocoordinates and create a map

 In order to map these objects, we'll need to add geo-coordinates to them.
-Palladio won't figure out coordinates from city names by itself, so you will arleady need to have created these coordinates yourself.
+Palladio won't figure out coordinates from city names by itself, so you will already need to have created these coordinates yourself.

 Navigate back to the "Data" menu, and click on the `object_id` field.
 We can extend these data by uploading a new CSV.
 Click on "Add a new table" and then drag the `object_locaiton` table into the box, and click "Load".
 Palladio will find matches between `object_id` in the `object_attributes` table, and the `object_id` column in the `object_location` table, and copy the data accordingly.

 Now click on the "Map" button.
 We'll be prompted to add a data layer.
 Click on "New Layer".
 We'll be adding "Points" (the default option).
 Click on "Places" and select `object_id` (the only option - remember, this is the variable to which we attached our coordinates).
 For the tooltip label (what we see when we roll over the points), let's start with `place_name`.
-Check the box to size points, and do so according to `number of rijksmuseum objects`
+Check the box to size points, and do so according to `number of Rijksmuseum objects`

 Zoom in until Amsterdam fits comfortably on your screen.
 Just like with the gallery view, we can also facet and use timelines in the map view.
 Let's try faceting by `place_type`, and then by `primary_maker`.
 Now try filtering by using the timeline.
 Note that you can also chose a "group by" variable in the timeline, which will color the histogram based on that variable.

-Try scrolling through the timeline to see which lcoations were depicted at differentt imes.
-Which places show up throught this period?
+Try scrolling through the timeline to see which locations were depicted at different times.
+Which places show up throughout this period?
 Are there regions of the city that only begin to be depicted in the late 17th century?

 ## Create networks